-- · System profile selected (for example, Performance Optimized, or Custom [can be run at high speed or lower]) - · Maximum supported DIMM speed of the processors.
-For memory frequency of 2933 MT/s, one DIMM per channel is supported. - · Maximum supported speed of the DIMMs i) NOTE: MT/s indicates DIMM speed in MegaTransfers per second.
+- System profile selected (for example, Performance Optimized, or Custom [can be run at high speed or lower]) - Maximum supported DIMM speed of the processors.
+For memory frequency of 2933 MT/s, one DIMM per channel is supported. - Maximum supported DIMM speed of the processors.
+For memory frequency of 2933 MT/s, two DIMM per channel is supported on RDIMM. - Maximum supported speed of the DIMMs

+NOTE: MT/s indicates DIMM speed in MegaTransfers per second.